-Beauty as a dominance hierarchyBeauty perception is actually opposite to hierarchy.
+Beauty as a dominance hierarchyBeauty perception, intrinsically, is actually opposite to hierarchy.
 Hierarchy is measureable quality using a metric of value.
 The experience of beauty is the experience of the abandonment of measure.
-Consciousness related:

 Instead, experience inner surrender at every excuse, or no excuse at all.
 You could say, stop devaluing everything because it isn't at your cruel and ugly pinnacle ideal.
 You could also say, Experience beauty in all things.

-Footnote: Health educator Emily Nagoski discusses Kate Manne, Down Girl, The Logic of Misogyny, Human Giver Syndrome: pretty happy calm generous and attentive to the needs of others.
+Footnote: Health educator Emily Nagoski discusses Kate Manne, Down Girl, The Logic of Misogyny, and the Human Giver Syndrome: pretty happy calm generous and attentive to the needs of others.
 Check it out.